Yui-H8/Datacamp/AWS_AWS Cloud Technology and Services Concepts.md

 * Key pair type: RSA
 * Private key file format: **.pem **
 4. Note; DataCamp has configured the Network settings inline with our policies, so we will utilize the default security group.
+* Update the Firewall (security groups), select existing security group button.
+* The security group should be set to "default"